joeaoregan/LIT-Yr4-Project-NetworkGamesLibrary/1-NetworkedGamesLibrary/README.md

 ##### * Game is now cross-platform, compiling in both Windows (Visual Studio) and Ubuntu.
 ##### * The Network functionality still needs some work to be compatible with Windows (winsock2)

+Year 4 Project: Building a library for creating networked games

 ## Features:
 ##### Netork Library:
 * Server recieves and parses the players coordinates from the game